 When power is interrupted, the Customer should first verify that the problem is not a result of blown fuses or opened breakers within their internal power system.
 If upon investigation it appears that Hydro Ottawa's Service supply has failed, the Customer should immediately report these conditions through Hydro Ottawa's Power Outage telephone number (see Section 1.5).
 Please note this section does not apply to Service that has been Disconnected for non-payment.
-Customers can contact Customer Service (see Section 1.5) to discuss their account if their Service has been Disconnected for non-payment.
+Customers can contact Customer service (see Section 1.5) to discuss their account if their Service has been Disconnected for non-payment.

 Hydro Ottawa is accessible by telephone twenty-four hours a day to provide Emergency services to Customers.
 A twenty-four hours a day, seven days a week (24/7) Emergency response team is also available for Emergency repairs.
+Please note that charges may be applicable in certain instances or for parts of Emergency Service requests.